MaddoxJeff/programming-puzzles/Euler_Problems/Problem31/README.txt

 -------------------------------------------------------------------------------------------------------------------------------

 Dynamic programming problems are always fun, which is why I picked this one out.
-The pences are in an array go through a method numOfWays which accepts an array and returns an int.
+The pences are in an array that go through a method "numOfWays" which accepts an array and returns an int.
 I created an int value "cap" to hold the max value we are allowed to reach.
 I also created a temp array to hold the new values.